 - Did you refuse a breath or blood test?

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Rolla, MO after 30 days.
+- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Rolla, MO area after 30 days.

-- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Rolla, MO DWI/DUI was within the last 5 years.
+- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Rolla, MO DWI/DUI was within the last 5 years.

 How to Get a Limited Driving Privilege (Hardship License) in Rolla, MO